 Communicating effectively with regulators at critical milestones can allow the sponsor to jointly solve difficult problems and issues which are not covered by technical guidelines.

-Communication with CDE during the Pre-IND and Pre-NDA meetings are usually conducted in face to face meeting.
-The applicant can also have a chance to communicate via phone or email during the review process
+Communication with CDE during the Pre-IND and Pre-NDA meetings are usually face-to-face meetings.
+The applicant can also have a chance to communicate via phone or email during the review process.

 Problems faced in communications